Runtime-3rr0r/Python-Projects/README.md

 # Python-Projects

-This is where I upload all of my python projects as I work on them
+This is where I upload my python projects as I work on them